algorandfoundation/docs/docs/getting-started/setup.md

 # Choosing a network
 There are three **public** Algorand Networks paired with the functionality to create **private** networks using any protocol version.

-**MainNet** <LINK> is the primary Algorand Network with real-value assets, including Algorand's native currency - the Algo. **TestNet** <LINK> mirrors MainNet in terms of its protocol (i.e. software) version, but it has test Algos, available via a faucet, and a different genesis block, which means that the state of accounts and distribution of funds is different.  **BetaNet** is where new protocol-level features will be released for initial testing.
-Therefore, quality and features may not be final, and protocol upgrades and network restarts are common. <LINK>
+[**MainNet**](../reference-docs/algorand-networks/mainnet.md) is the primary Algorand Network with real-value assets, including Algorand's native currency - the Algo. [**TestNet**](../reference-docs/algorand-networks/testnet.md) mirrors MainNet in terms of its protocol (i.e. software) version, but it has test Algos, available via a faucet, and a different genesis block, which means that the state of accounts and distribution of funds is different.  [**BetaNet**](../reference-docs/algorand-networks/betanet.md) is where new protocol-level features will be released for initial testing.
+Therefore, quality and features may not be final, and protocol upgrades and network restarts are common.

 ## Recommended Use